 To help remember your pattern you could draw it on a piece of paper and put it somewhere safe.
 As long as you know your Google account credentials it’s not really a big deal if your forget.
 The important part is a thief won’t be able to get in.
 Do you use a pattern lock on your Android device?
 Have you ever forgotten it?

-TAGS: lock pattern, lock screen, lockscreen, pattern lock, security
+TAGS: lock screen, security